-Transportation: ACS data indicates that residents of the City largely commute via a personal vehicle.
-According to the American Community Survey 2019 5-year estimates, the City had 1,404 workers 16 years and over in households.
+ACS data indicates that residents of the City largely commute via a personal vehicle.
+According to the American Community Survey 2019 5-year estimates, the City had 1,446 workers 16 years and over in households (Table 5-5).
 Only 4.6 percent of those households had no vehicles, 57 percent had one vehicle available, 28.6 percent had 2 vehicles, and 9.8 percent had three or more vehicles available.
-This is reflective of a rural area where spread-out services often require travelling to places not served by transit.
+This is reflective of a rural area where essential services often require traveling to places not served by public transportation.
 The mean travel time to work for residents was 12.4 minutes, and 92.6 percent of residents have an estimated travel time to work of less than 30 minutes.
-The American Community Survey Data is the only data available with these estimates however it has flaws.
-According to the American Community Survey 2019 5-year estimates no one utilizes any form of public transit (bus), however, Redwood Coast Transit Authority operates 7 different bus routes within and outside the City.
-These routes include school routes, route 199 to Gasquet, routes to Arcata and Smith River, as well as regular intercity/ sphere of influence routes.
+The ACS data is the only data available with these estimates; however, it has flaws.
+According to the American Community Survey 2019 5-year estimates, no one utilizes any form of public transit (bus), however, Redwood Coast Transit Authority operates seven different bus routes within and outside the City.
+These routes include school routes, U.S. Route 199 to Gasquet, routes to the City of Arcata and Smith River, as well as regular intercity/ sphere of influence routes.
 These routes would not operate without use, and it should be assumed that the ACS lacked sufficient data to determine an accurate percentage of public transit commuters.